 This mode is specifically written for '99-'05 Mazda Miatas running the Flyin' Miata crank trigger and the stock '99-'05 cam sensor.
 Supports full sequential ignition and VVT.
 Ignition input capture needs to be set to Rising Edge.
-As with the 1999-2005 Miata spark mode, this uses Hall effect sensors.

 5.3.47 Daihatsu 12+1